python/typing/docs/spec/qualifiers.rst

 ``Annotated``.
 The term "annotations" is deprecated to avoid confusion with the parameter, return, and variable annotations that are part of the Python syntax.

+Meaning
+^^^^^^^

+The metadata provided by ``Annotated`` can be used for either static analysis or at runtime.
+If a library (or tool) encounters an instance of ``Annotated[T, x]`` and has no special logic for metadata ``x``, it should ignore it and simply treat the type as ``T``.
+Thus, in general, any :term:`type expression` or :term:`annotation expression` may be wrapped in ``Annotated`` without changing its meaning.
+However, type checkers may choose to recognize particular metadata objects and use them to implement extensions to the standard type system.

+``Annotated`` metadata may apply either to the type or to the symbol being annotated, or even to some other aspect of the program.

 Consuming metadata
 ^^^^^^^^^^^^^^^^^^